Manufacturing Australian batteries with the security and confidence of a trusted supply chain

 A roll-to-roll coater with three ovens allows us to perform both continuous and intermittent coating of slurries to manufacture the electrodes with the desired coating width, length and patterns.

-Electrode rolls after coating are vacuum dried and compressed through a roll-to-roll calendering machine.
+Electrode rolls are vacuum dried and compressed through a roll-to-roll calendering machine.

 For pouch cell assembly, electrode rolls are cut into rectangular shapes using either a sheet cutter or a high-throughput roll-to-sheet cutter, and the cut electrode sheets are transferred to a glove box.

-In the glove box, we have the sophisticated robotic Z stacker that automatically places cathodes, separators and anodes in an expertly-aligned pile.
+In the glove box, Deakin has the sophisticated robotic Z stacker that automatically places cathodes, separators and anodes in an expertly-aligned pile.

 Those stacked layers are enclosed in the pouch materials with tabs (for electrical connection) and inside the pouch (=voids in the stacked layers) is filled with electrolyte solutions.
 After this step, cells are fully sealed and transferred to testing spaces.